panoslin/LinkedinJobHotKeys/README.md

 # LinkedIn Job Page Button Clicker

 The LinkedIn Job Page Button Clicker is a Chrome extension designed to streamline and accelerate your job search on LinkedIn by automating repetitive tasks and enhancing your application workflow.

+With features like
+- auto-filling application forms
-With features like auto-filling application forms, navigating seamlessly between job postings, and automatically downloading job descriptions (JD), this extension enables you to apply for jobs efficiently and keep organized records of each position.
+- navigating seamlessly between job postings
+- automatically downloading job descriptions (JD)

+this extension enables you to apply for jobs efficiently and keep organized records of each position.
 ## 🚀 1.
 Getting Started

 **Clone or Download the Repository**